 Frequently Asked Questions

-Is there a phone app to take card payments?
+Is there a mobile payment app to take card payments on my phone?

 Most payment service providers (PSPs) and merchant service providers (MSPs) offer apps to help facilitate phone payments.
 Generally speaking, merchants will require a credit card reader that can connect to their mobile phone.
 The app will allow you to accept payments and control the transaction.
 In this case, that means sending a receipt, confirming the order total, and securely storing the payment information.